wilsjame/how-to-nasa/index.md

 }
 ```

-Properties and their values are in quotes ` " " ` and are seperated with a colon ` : `.
-This standard notation makes accessing and manipulating the data easy to do with JavaScript.
+Properties and values are in quotes `" "` and are seperated with a colon `:`.
+This standard notation makes accessing and manipulating received data easy to work with using JavaScript.

 ## Example call

 We have covered how to make a call to the server and what the server sends back to us.
 Now it time to access the object we recieve, parse it, and use it in our application.
 We will be using JavaScript and HTML to display our end product.
-The following is our code in action:
+The following is our code in action.

+### JSFiddle

 <iframe width="100%" height="800" src="//jsfiddle.net/wilsjame/vc2xwasa/19/embedded/result,js,html" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

-Lets cover what's going on here.
+### How it works

 We begin with the variable list:

 ```markdown
 var req = new XMLHttpRequest();